livepeer/go-livepeer/doc/networking.md

 Currently, any errors are dumped directly into the response in stringified form.
 This gives broadcasters more information to diagnose problems with remote transcoders.
 However, we may not want to return such details forever, as this may leak internal information that is best left private to a transcoder.

-Broadcasters can use the difference in time between the request submissing and the 200ok to approximate the upload time.
+Broadcasters can use the difference in time between the request submission and the 200ok to approximate the upload time.
 The time between the 200ok and receiving the response body approximates the transcode time.

 There is an end-to-end request timeout of 8 seconds, However, issues are likely to appear earlier, and any issues will likely to lead to gaps in playback and stuttering.
 For example, live streams that consistently take 4+ seconds (the segment length) to upload and transcode will be outrun by players.